teslaworksumn/website2016-architecture/README.md

   - Doesn't happen now
   - Mailchimp will throttle us at 10 concurrent requests
   - Could bother our Lambda costs.
-    - Set maximum request rate limit in Lambda? *TODO*
+    - Set maximum request rate limit in Lambda?

+## TODO

+- Find if setting a request rate limit is possible in Lambda